-First, we had the client’s briefing to understand the research objectives and meanings behind each interview theme and question.
-Then, we tailored the standard guide having potential responses of the respondents in mind.
+First, the client briefed us on the research objectives and meanings behind each interview theme and question.
+Then, we tailored the standard guide with the respondents’ potential responses in mind.
 For example, we rearranged “why” questions about the current habits to ask them about their daily life stories.
-In addition, to get the information that the client wants from the respondents, we put probing questions to guide the respondent to speak about relevant information by exploring key points.
+In addition, to get the client’s information from the respondents, we put probing questions to guide the respondent to speak about relevant information by exploring key points.
 We confirmed such changes in adaptations to the client before the interviews.

 #2.
-Attention to talks rhythms and tones in online interviews
+Attention to talk rhythms and tones in online interviews

-We conducted online interviews by connecting the respondents in their houses to avoid any human contact.
+We conducted online interviews by connecting the respondents in their houses to avoid human contact.
 In the online discussions, we closely paid attention to the subtle non-verbal signals of the respondents.
-For example, when a respondent hesitated to answer negative responses, she giggled to hide her negative feelings against the prototype.
-In this situation, our moderator created a safe environment to say negative comments by giving a soft voice tone.
+For example, when a respondent hesitated to answer negative responses, she giggled to hide her negative feelings about the prototype.
+In this situation, our moderator created a safe environment to say negative comments by giving a soft voice.
 Overall, respondents were more relaxed during the online interview from home than in-person interviews in unfamiliar interview rooms.